A performing Arts Laboratory in Saxapahaw, NC

 How To Be a Visitor is a new work by Culture Mill, conceived by dancer/choreographer Tommy Noonan in collaboration with artists across the world: Jassem Hindi (Palestine/France), Frank Mugisha (Rwanda/Uganda), Edgar Kanyike (Uganda), Sebulime Elisha Davis (Uganda), Cortland Gilliam (USA), and Caitlyn Swett (USA).
 The work links soloists and their live audiences in iterative performative encounters.
 Through concurrent solos of choreography, sound, and poetry, live and live-streamed, audiences across distances co-witness completely different contexts in the same moment, navigating trans-cultural codes and inhabiting the experience of not entirely understanding nor being understood.
 The work examines how we sit in the role of being a visitor through our bodies.

-How To Be A Visitor by Culture Mill is commissioned by ADF with support from the Doris Duke/SHS Foundations Award for New Works.
+How To Be A Visitor by Culture Mill Production is commissioned by ADF with support from the Doris Duke/SHS Foundations Award for New Works.
 How To Be A Visitor was created in 2024 at The Yard, an artist residency and performance center dedicated to contemporary dance and related arts.
 This project is supported in part by the National Endowment for the Arts and the Robert and Mercedes Eichholz Foundation.
-Living wage artist fees for How To Be A Visitor are supported in part by the Mellon Foundation.

 Photo by Tommy Noonan; mural by Armi Teva and Mila Puustinen